Aceinna/docs_openrtk/useOpenRTK/PC.rst

 PC
 ===

+..
+OpenRTK platform acts as NTRIP client connects with NTRIP server to gets/sends RTCM/NMEA data via ethernet.
+For more details, please refer to RTK/Cloud RTK.

+OpenRTK PC platform acts as an auxiliary tool, connected to the OpenRTK module via USB to configure parameters during data transmission.
+Finally display trajectory in map.

+..
 OpenRTK acts as NTRIP client connects with NTRIP server to fetch RTCM/NMEA data from ethernet in RTK, and then send to Aceinna server, after the calculation of the server, the data is returned, and then written to the device.
 The RTK device will calibrate according to the data.

 .. image:: ../media/PC_tool.png